 East Bay Beach House

-With dream sea views as far as the eye can see, you could be forgiven for spending your days doing nothing more than watching the comings and goings of life in this bustling port.
+With dream sea views as far as the eye can see, you could be forgiven for spending your days doing nothing more than watching the comings and goings of life in this bustling seaside town.

-Once again voted as the best Scottish location in the Sunday Times Best Places to Live 2019
+Once again voted one of the top Scottish locations in the Sunday Times Best Places to Live 2022

-From relaxed lobster lunches with a crisp Prosecco to the incredible wildlife experiences and boat trips from the harbour, its location in one of the most popular seaside towns on the East Lothian coast will make it an incredibly appealing holiday choice.
+From relaxed lobster lunches with a crisp Prosecco to wonderful wildlife boat safaris from the harbour, East Bay Beach House’s location in one of the most popular towns on the East Lothian coast perfects its credentials as a top-notch choice for a family holiday.

 Front access into a large hall with plenty of hanging and storage space for bikes and outdoor kit.

 Large open plan kitchen and dining area with underfloor heating comprising:

 Kitchen with induction hob, oven, combi microwave, fridge, freezer, dishwasher, large island unit with high quality silestone quartz work surfaces.
 An adjoining utility room has a washer/dryer, clothes airer and a sink.